webstackdev/openstack-osa-office-cluster/K8S.md

 Some are toggleable via labels (e.g. npd_enabled, keystone_auth_enabled), but you don't define individual pods in your template — the template just picks the driver and labels that control feature flags.
 Once the cluster is running, you deploy your own pods on top with kubectl apply.

-They're podman containers managed by systemd, not Kubernetes pods.
+They're podman containers managed by `systemd`, not Kubernetes pods.
 That's why they don't show in kubectl get pods -A.

 The control plane components are: